wallarm/product-documentation/docs/3.4/updating-migrating/what-is-new.md

       * [Upgrading the Docker container with the modules for NGINX or Envoy](docker-container.md)
       * [Upgrading NGINX Ingress controller with integrated Wallarm modules](ingress-controller.md)
       * [Cloud node image](cloud-image.md)
-3. If upgrading the Wallarm node 2.18 or lower to version 3.4, [migrate](migrate-ip-lists-to-node-3.md) whitelist and blacklist configuration from previous Wallarm node versions to 3.4.
+3. If upgrading the Wallarm node 2.18 or lower to version 3.4, [migrate](migrate-ip-lists-to-node-3.md) whitelist and denylist configuration from previous Wallarm node versions to 3.4.

 ----------